Vampire (Dungeons & Dragons)

 In the Dungeons & Dragons fantasy role-playing game, a vampire is an undead creature.
 A humanoid or monstrous humanoid creature can become a vampire, and looks as it did in life, with pale skin, haunting red eyes, and a feral cast to its features.
 A new vampire is created when another vampire drains the life out of a living creature.
-Its depiction is related to those in the 1930s and 1940s Hollywood Dracula and monster movies.
+Its depiction is related to those in the 1930s and 1940s Hollywood monster movies such as Dracula.
 In writing vampires into the game, as with other creatures arising in folklore, the authors had to consider what elements arising in more recent popular culture should be incorporated into their description and characteristics.

 Publication history

 The vampire was one of the earliest creatures introduced in the Dungeons & Dragons game.
 The vampire as a player character concept was present in Dave Arneson's playtest group for the original version of the rules.
 It led to the creation of a vampire-hunter, which became the basis of the cleric class.

 Inspired by Gothic fiction, the vampire is a typical denizen of the Ravenloft setting.